PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-StrongSpawn.md

 When correctly utilized, this program will stop on a shiny thus allowing you to let it run unattended.
 This program will also work on the Swords of Justice legendaries, but slower.

 To read more about this method, search online for "Strong Spawn Shiny Hunting Method".
-We won’t bother reiterating the mechanics of the method here.
+We won't bother reiterating the mechanics of the method here.

 <img src="images/ShinyHuntUnattended-StrongSpawn-0.png">